Erik Moberg ©:

 Immediately after these September attacks the US president George W. Bush (president 2001-9) required the Taliban government to hand over Osama-bin Laden and close all terrorist training camps in Afghanistan.
 Then, and following the Taliban refusal, US air forces together with NATO allies and Afghan ground forces in opposition to the Taliban attacked and overthrow the regime.
 A large number of al-Qaeda activists, although not bin Laden, were captured or killed.
 This was the first operation in a set of activities that were to continue, and which George W. Bush called the war on terror.
 After the toppling of the Taliban regime efforts to democratize the country began and a new government, led by President Hamid Karzai, was installed.
 And thereby a new era, though certainly not without its own serious problems, in Afghanistan’s history began.

 I will soon return to Afghanistan but prior to that the development in, and related to, Iraq should be dealt with.
 There, we remember, the Western powers, in 1991, had executed Operation Desert Storm which however stopped at the border between Kuwait and Iraq.
 The next important event is the invasion of Iraq in March 2003 by troops from the US, Britain and some other countries.
 The initiative came from the US president George W. Bush and the attack was considered as a continuance of the war on terror even if the main reason was the allegation that Iraq had, and was hiding, weapons of mass destruction (biological, chemical and nuclear).
 In spite of the failure of UN-inspectors to find any such weapons the US, supported by Britain, still insisted that the weapons were there.
 And so, ignoring the vetoes of France, Germany and Russia in the UN Security Council, they attacked on their own.
 No weapons of mass destruction were however found but even so the operation, at first, was considered successful by President Bush.
-Saddam Hussein and many of his officials were captured and–in the same way as in Afghanistan–efforts to turn Iraq into a democracy were initiated.
+Saddam Hussein, after having been found in a hiding hole, and many of his officials were captured and–in the same way as in Afghanistan–efforts to turn Iraq into a democracy were initiated.
 But soon various problems, to which I will return, emerged.

 We have now followed the developments in Afghanistan and Iraq until the western invasions in 2001 and 2003 respectively, both initiated by George W. Bush.
 So let us now look at the further developments.
 I will start with Afghanistan.